bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_Switch.png

 A user can see security groups of his/her user only.
-Administrator can observe security groups of all accounts in the domain.
+An Administrator can observe security groups of all accounts in the domain.

 Firewall List
 """"""""""""""""""""""""

 The security groups are presented in a list format.
 You can change the view from list to cards clicking the switch view icon |view icon|/|box icon| in the upper-right corner.

 To quickly find the security group you need, please, use the search tool above the list.
-Enter a name or a part of the name of the template/sequrity group and see the immediate result.
+Enter a name or a part of the name of the template/security group and see the immediate result.

 Administrators can filter the list of templates/shared groups by accounts.